WNBA on ABC

-WNBA on ABC is an American television sports presentation show broadcast by ABC.
+The WNBA on ABC is an American television sports presentation show broadcast by ABC.
 It premiered on May 24, 2003.
-The consist of branding used for presentation of Women's National Basketball Association.
+The consists of branding used for presentation of Women's National Basketball Association.

 Background

 In the early years, two women's-oriented networks, Lifetime and Oxygen, also broadcast games including the first game of the WNBA.
 NBC showed games from 1997 to 2002 as part of their NBA on NBC coverage before the league transferred the rights to ABC/ESPN.

 Coverage breakdown

 In June 2007, the WNBA signed a contract extension with ESPN.
 The new television deal ran from 2009 to 2016.
 A minimum of 18 games would be broadcast on ABC, ESPN, and ESPN2 each season; the rights to broadcast the first regular-season game and the All-Star Game were held by ABC.
 Additionally, a minimum of 11 postseason games would be broadcast on any of the three stations.
 Along with this deal, came the first-ever rights fees to be paid to a women's professional sports league.
 Over the eight years of the contract, "millions and millions of dollars" would be "dispersed to the league's teams".